vuule/rapids-cmake/docs/hardware_resources_and_testing.rst

     what specific resources it should use

 These are steep requirements that require large amounts of infrastructure setup for each project.
 In addition the CTest resource allocation specification is very relaxed, allowing it to represent abitrary requirements such as CPUs, GPUs, and ASICs.

 rapids_test
 ***********

-To help RAPIDS projects utilize all GPUs on a machine when running tests, the ``rapids-cmake`` project offers a suite of rapids_test commands that simplify GPU detection, setting up resource specification files, specifying test requirements, and setting the active CUDA GPU.
+To help RAPIDS projects utilize all GPUs on a machine when running tests, the ``rapids-cmake`` project offers a suite of commands to simplify the process.
+These commands simplify GPU detection, setting up resource specification files, specifying test requirements, and setting the active CUDA GPU.

 Machine GPU Detection
 *********************

 The key component of CTest resource allocation is having an accurate representation of the hardware that exists on the developers machine.
 The :cmake:command:`rapids_test_init` function will do system introspection to determine the number of GPUs on the current machine and generate a resource allocation json file representation these GPUs.

 .. code-block:: cmake